ulabox/GearmanBundle/README.md

 #### Configuration

-To use asynchronous events the first thing to do is import the routing.yml file of the gearman bundle.
+To use asynchronous events yo can optionally send events via request, if so edit the routing.yml file of the gearman bundle.

 ```
 # app/config/routing.yml